MicrosoftDocs/win32-pr.it-it/desktop-src/WMP/controls-fastforward.md

 ---
 # <a name="controlsfastforward-method"></a>Metodo Controls.fastForward

-Il **metodo fastForward** avvia la riproduzione rapida dell'elemento multimediale nella direzione in avanti.
+Il **metodo fastForward** avvia la riproduzione rapida dell'elemento multimediale in avanti.

 ## <a name="syntax"></a>Sintassi